PG&E reaches $11 billion settlement relating to wildfire claims

 The plan filed in U.S. Bankruptcy Court in San Francisco includes payments capped at $8.4 billion for wildfire victims, payments capped at $8.5 billion for reimbursing insurers that had paid victims and a $1 billion settlement with local governments.

-Shares of the company up ~12% in before the bell trading.
+Shares of the company were up 6% in early trading.

 Reporting by Arundhati Sarkar in Bengaluru; Editing by Arun Koyyur